Skip to content

 Prerequisites

-3. Python Dependencies: Quick install - After adding Python to PATH and restarting computer open command prompt and run: pip install selenium pydrive2
+3. Python Dependencies After adding Python to PATH and restarting computer open command prompt and run: pip install playwright pydrive2 or navigate to this folder and run pip install -r requirements.txt

 Setup Google Drive API v2 credentials: